myintwl/pomelo-demo/README.md

 - cd pomelo-demo

-### please run fmt and validate to test on local before pushing to git
+### please validate terraform code and push to git if only 'Success' from local validation
 - terraform fmt
 - terrform validate